 - Pastas: Steamed broccoli can be added along with nuts to pasta tossed with olive oil.
 Add salt and pepper to taste.

 - Soup: Broccoli can be pureed along with cauliflower and combined with seasonings of your choice to make a delicious soup.
-A chicken soup can also be prepared by pureeing broccoli and chicken broth with onion sautéed in olive oil.
+Chicken soup can also be prepared by pureeing broccoli and chicken broth with onion sautéed in olive oil.

-- Omelette: Broccoli florets and chopped stalks can be added to omelettes to make them more nutritious.
+- Omelet: Broccoli florets and chopped stalks can be added to omelets to make them more nutritious.

-- Salad: Broccoli salad can be prepared by tossing steamed broccoli with chickpeas, halved grape tomatoes, olive oil, crumbled feta and red wine vinegar.
+- Salad: Toss steamed broccoli with chickpeas, halved grape tomatoes, olive oil, crumbled feta, and red wine vinegar.

 - Dip: Steamed broccoli can be pureed with sour cream and grated parmesan and served with raw vegetables.

 - Frittata: Chopped garlic and steamed broccoli can be sautéed in olive oil and covered with beaten eggs.
-It can be sprinkled with grated cheese and baked at 350F until puffed.
+It can be sprinkled with grated cheese and baked at 350oF until puffed.

 - Snack: Broccoli can be enjoyed as a snack.
 Steamed broccoli can be tossed with butter and lemon juice and sprinkled with toasted almond slices.

 - Broccoli With Anchovies: Mash a few anchovies and a garlic clove in a mortar and pestle and mix with olive oil, lemon juice, salt, and pepper.
 This can be tossed with steamed broccoli.